johannesnicolaus/TOGA2/README.md

 make
 make install ## optional
 ```
-#### Essential third-party software
+#### > Essential third-party software
 `build` directive first checks for availability of the following commands in $PATH:
 * awk
 * cargo
 * gcc

 These utilities are necessary for further TOGA2 installation.
-If any of those are missing, the installation halts, prompting the user to install them manually
+If any of those are missing, the installation halts, prompting the user to install them manually.
+#### > Parallel job managers
+By default, TOGA2 uses [Nextflow](https://www.nextflow.io) for parallel process management.
+During installation, `nextflow` availability in $PATH will be tested alongside with Nextflow-supported parallel job executors.
+In the absence of any supported manager, TOGA2 can still be run with `local` Nextflow executor (default mode), meaning executing parallel jobs on local CPUs.

+Alternatively, TOGA2 supports [Parasol](https://github.com/hillerlab/Parasol_LSF_Slurm?tab=readme-ov-file) as a wrapper over LSF/Slurm (**Note**: Currently installation code does <ins>not</ins> check for LSF/Slurm availability if `para` was found in $PATH).
+If neither Nextflow nor Parasol are available, the installation halts, prompting the user to instal either of the managers and the respective job executors.

+#### > Python packages
+The full list of required Python packages is listed in `requirements.txt`.
+TOGA2 was originally tested with Numpy v2, hence restricting the Numpy-reliant packages to newer versions.
+The listed versions might be further downgraded once the code is tested with Numpy v1 releases.

 ### via Apptainer
 Container image definition file for Apptainer is provided with TOGA2 under `supply/apptainer.def`.
 To build the container, make sure you have Apptainer installed, then run the following commands: